divenyijanos/eltecon-ds/final_project_description.md

 <br>

-**Come up with and answer a research question (or hypothesis) related to the dataset that you've picked and worked with throughout the course.**
+**Come up with and answer a research question (or hypothesis) related to a dataset that you've picked and worked with throughout the course.**

 You can answer the research question using any method you seem fit, but usually we expect students to work with what we taught them and either use

 -  descriptive analysis
 -  and/or predictive analysis.

+You can collect your own data or use one of the sample datasets we provide [here](https://docs.google.com/spreadsheets/d/1Ss0i6bdGeJJOmqVCZRsYUevh7gk5G9YZBClmviHUfPk/edit?usp=sharing).

 **The ultimate goal of the final project is to assess how well you can combine and use the tools for data analysis that you've learned this semester.**